microsoft/zkbc/README.md

 [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## Thanks and contribution

+Most of the work included in this repo was based on prior work in other repositories by Tobin South.
+Thanks goes to Shayla Nguyen for early idea incubation, dante & Jason Morton for support and collaboration, and Christian Paquin for mentorship.